 For Versioned bucket

-S3 will insert a Delete Marker object with unique id and the previous current object becomes a non current version
+S3 will insert a Delete Marker object with a unique id and the previous current object becomes a non-current version

 S3 will not take any action if the Current object is a Delete Marker